Quebec passes bill requiring citizens to uncover faces while receiving public services

-Quebec has adopted a law forcing people to show their face when obtaining services such as taking a city bus, pushing through controversial legislation that is being criticized as discriminatory against Muslim Canadians.
+Quebec has adopted a law forcing people to show their faces when obtaining services such as taking a city bus, pushing through controversial legislation that is being criticized as discriminatory against Muslim Canadians.

-Bill 62, which the province's justice minister describes as a North American first, requires one's face to be uncovered when giving or receiving public services.
-The law marks the culmination of a contentious discussion about the place of religious minorities in Quebec.
+Bill 62, which the province's Justice Minister describes as a North American first, requires one's face to be uncovered when giving or receiving public services.
+The law marks the outcome of a contentious discussion about the place of religious minorities in Quebec.

-Details of how the law would apply have yet to be worked out, but critics say they are concerned it will empower civil servants such as hospital front-line workers to refuse service to a woman in a niqab or burka.
+Details of how the law would apply have yet to be worked out, but critics say they are concerned it will empower civil servants such as front-line hospital workers to refuse service to a woman in a niqab or burka.

 Globe editorial: It's time for Quebec to kill Bill 62, and stop targeting religious minorities